Local Shares & Bonds Brokers Business License in Dubai: Cost and Requirements

 Setup Costs and Steps

 Setting up a Local Shares & Bonds Brokers business in Dubai South involves several stages.
 Costs vary depending on office requirements, visa allocations, and additional regulatory approvals.
-Indicative costs include the free zone business licence fee, registration charges, and any applicable SCA approval fees.
+Indicative costs include the free zone business license fee, registration charges, and any applicable SCA approval fees.

 The general setup process involves the following steps: